 If you’re among the 15 million women in the United States dealing with frequent urine leaks, you know the embarrassment and frustration it can cause.
 At South Sound Women’s Center in Olympia, Washington, the experienced OB/GYNs offer a variety of solutions to alleviate symptoms of incontinence, so you can laugh again without worry.
-To learn more about treating incontinence, schedule an appointment at South Sound Women’s Center online or by phone today.
+To learn more about treating incontinence, schedule an appointment at South Sound Women’s Center by phone today.

 Urinary incontinence is a loss of bladder control.
 You can experience urine leaks during strenuous activities, such as heavy lifting or running.
 You may also have leaks when you laugh, sneeze, or cough.
 These triggers are a type of stress incontinence.